IBMStreams/streamsx.jmxclients/streams-jmx-client/README.md

 # streams-jmx-client

+Streams JMX Based Command-Line Interface for IBM STreams version 5.x.

+**NOTE:** This version will not work with older Streams versions (e.g. 4.x)

+**IMPORTANT:** To use this program from outside of CP4D/OpenShift you need to expose a new NodePort Service pointing to the JMX and JMX-HTTPS ports.
+(See instructions below)

 This application provides a command-line interface to the IBM Streams - Stream Processing System.
 This program functions similar to the **streamtool** command that is included with IBM Streams, however, this application uses a pure JMX interface and can be run on any java platform and does **not** require the IBM Streams installation on the same host.

 Reasons for using this application include